boazbk/tcs/lec_06_loops.md

 Once you understand the definitions of both NAND-TM programs and Turing Machines, [TM-equiv-thm](){.ref} is fairly straightforward.
 Indeed, NAND-TM programs are not as much a different model from Turing Machines as they are simply a reformulation of the same model using programming language notation.
 You can think of the difference between a Turing machine and a NAND-TM program as the difference between representing a number using decimal or binary notation.
-In contrast, the difference between a _function_ $F$ and a Turing machine that computes $F$ is much more profound: it is like the difference between an equation $E$ and a number that is a solution for $E$.
+In contrast, the difference between a _function_ $F$ and a Turing machine that computes $F$ is much more profound: it is like the difference between the equation $x^2 + x = 12$ and the number $3$ that is a solution for this equation.
 For this reason, while we take special care in distinguishing _functions_ from _programs_ or _machines_, we will often identify the two latter concepts.
 We will move freely between describing an algorithm as a Turing machine or as a NAND-TM program (as well as some of the other equivalent computational models we will see in [chapequivalentmodels](){.ref} and beyond).